RWTH-IAEW/cimpyorm/docs/Schema.rst

 SchemaElements
 **************

-All elements described in a CIM Schema inherit from a common mixin (SchemaElement), that provides some common functionality, such as relationships to :py:class:`~cimpyorm.Model.Elements.Base.CIMProfile` and :py:class:`~cimpyorm.Model.Elements.Base.CIMNamespace` objects.
+All elements described in a CIM Schema inherit from a common mixin (ElementMixin), that provides some common functionality, such as relationships to :py:class:`~cimpyorm.Model.Elements.Base.CIMProfile` and :py:class:`~cimpyorm.Model.Elements.Base.CIMNamespace` objects.

-.. autoclass:: cimpyorm.Model.Elements.Base.SchemaElement
+.. autoclass:: cimpyorm.Model.Elements.Base.ElementMixin

     .. py:attribute:: profile